babelouest/glewlwyd/docs/OIDC.md

 Optional

 ```
-`post_logout_redirect_uri`: string, the uri to redirect the user after end registration is complete and succesfull.
+`post_logout_redirect_uri`: string, the uri to redirect the user after end registration is complete and successful.
 Must be previously registered by the client and will be used only if a valid `id_token_hint` is passed too.
 `id_token_hint`: string, the last id_token sent to the client for the user, must be a valid `id_token`.
 The `id_token` will be invalidated by Glewlwyd on end session.
 `state`: text, a client-defined string that will be sent back to the client via the `post_logout_redirect_uri`
 ```